itstheceo/kotlin-mobile-multiplatform-template/README.md

 Be careful bumping versions here, as the ABI (Application Binary Interface) must match between dependencies or you'll have a bad time.

+### SwiftUI

+Check out the swift_ui branch if you prefer working with SwiftUI!